-Nonoperating Activities Other revenues and gains Other expenses and losses Interest revenue from notes receivable and marketable securities Interest expense on notes and loans payable Dividend revenue from investments in capital stock Casualty losses from recurring causes such as vandalism and accidents Rent revenue from subleasing a portion of the store Loss from the sale or abandonment of property, plant, and equipment Gain from the sale of property, plant, and equipment Loss from strikes by employees and suppliers tems reported in nonoperating sections
+Nonoperati Nonoperating Activities Other revenues and gains Other expenses and losses Interest revenue from notes receivable and marketable securities Interest expense on notes and loans payable Dividend revenue from investments in capital stock Casualty losses from recurring causes such as vandalism and accidents Rent revenue from subleasing a portion of the store Loss from the sale or abandonment of property, plant, and equipment Gain from the sale of property, plant, and equipment Loss from strikes by employees and suppliers

 The nonoperating activities are reported in the income statement immediately after the company's primary operating activities.
-These sections are shown in Illustration 6-6 using assumed data for Sellers T-Shirts.
+These sections are shown in Illustration 8-6, using assumed data for Sellers T-Shirts.